 - Records of correspondence and communications with you

 - Records and detail regarding any complaints or enquiries you make to us

 - Your requests and preferences regarding marketing information and how you would wish to receive this information

 - A record of marketing emails sent to you and whether you have opened, read or clicked through to our website from them.

-- Information from other sources, such as publically available information, industry networking information, national industry portals and records
+- Information from other sources, such as publicly available information, industry networking information, national industry portals and records

 - Visual Imaging recorded on CCTV where you visit or access our property or grounds, including our Centre for Health & Wellbeing and poolside.

 We may collect and store personal data for a number of reasons:

 - To fulfil our booking or contractual obligations and to meet agreements we have put in place with you

 - To provide you with information about products or services you have requested from us